LouWii/hosts-file-edit/README.md

 ## Todo

-* Test on OSX
+* Create Linux and OSX packages for 1st release
 * Make it compatible with Windows
-* Create and add app icon

 ## Get your machine ready